 - Slices of Fresh Ginger.
 Play up the flavors of the ginger mint simple syrup by adding a slice or two of fresh ginger to your citrus mocktail–so good.
 So fresh!

 - Fresh Mint or Rosemary.
 I love the freshness some more mint can add to these orange mocktails.
-Or, you can add a different twist by adding a spring of fresh rosemary.
+Or, you can add a different twist by adding a sprig of rosemary.
 (This looks so festive around the holidays!)

 - Pomegranate Arils.
 When they’re in season, pomegranate arils can look so gorgeous in an orange mocktail.
 I love the pop of color–like festive little gems!